superfly/docs/reference/postgres-on-machines.html.md

 ---
-title: Fly Postgres on Machines
+title: Fly Postgres on Apps V2
 layout: docs
 sitemap: false
 nav: firecracker
 ---

+<div class="callout">Fly Postgres on Apps V2 (i.e. Fly Postgres running on Fly Machines), is a preview feature.
+For production Postgres clusters on Fly.io, refer to **[Fly Postgres](/docs/reference/postgres/)**</div>

 [Postgres](https://www.postgresql.org/), or PostgreSQL, is a powerful open-source object relational database system.

-## About Postgres On Fly
+## About Fly Postgres on Machines

-Postgres on Fly is a regular Fly.io app, with an automated creation process and some extensions to simplify management.
+Fly Postgres is a regular Fly.io app, with an automated creation process and some platform integration to simplify management.
 It relies on building blocks available to all Fly apps, like `flyctl`, volumes, private networking, health checks, logs, metrics, and more.
 The source code is available on [GitHub](https://github.com/fly-apps/postgres-ha) to view and fork.

-### About **Free** Postgres on Fly
+### About **Free** Postgres on Fly.io

 You can use Fly's [free resource allowance](https://fly.io/docs/about/pricing/#free-allowances) in one place, or split it up.
 The following Postgres configurations fit within the free volume usage limit: